-Primary Care - There is an underspend due to the Dental Primary Medical Services funding.
-There has also been a reduction in the requirement of locum cover and various vacancies within Primary Care throughout the year.
-The Clinical Director post commenced in September 2019.
+Primary Care - There is an underspend due to the Dental Primary Medical Services as a result of restructuring.
+There were also vacancies within Primary Care throughout the year and a reduction in requirement for locum cover which all contributed to an overall underspend within the service.

 Unscheduled Care - Within the Public Bodies (Joint Working) (Scotland) Act 2014 and regulations there is a requirement that the budget for hospital services, used by the partnership population, is included within the scope of the Strategic Plan.
 Where a Health Board and an Integration Authority are coterminous (cover the same area), unscheduled adult inpatient services must be delegated to the Integration Authority, based on the functions included in the legislation.
 This budget was not formally delegated to the Orkney IJB for financial year 2019/20.
 NHS Orkney has advised that this budget will be delegated for financial year 2020/21.
-A report will be submitted to the Orkney IJB in September 2020 for consideration.
+A report will be submitted to the Orkney IJB in September 2020 for approval.